Huge oil tanker at risk of exploding after collision; 1 body found

 The Shanghai Maritime Bureau said Monday morning the vessel and leaked cargo were burning furiously and that fumes were hampering rescue efforts.
 It said that experts believed there was a risk the vessel could explode and sink.

-"The poisonous gas... is very harmful to rescue workers in the field."
+"The poisonous gas ... is very harmful to rescue workers in the field."

 Thirty Iranians and two Bangladeshi citizens went missing from the Panama-registered tanker SANCHI after the collision Saturday.
-Lu Kang, a spokesman for China's Ministry of Foreign Affairs, said Monday that one body had been found by search and rescue teams but its identity hadn't been confirmed.
+Lu Kang, a spokesman for China's Ministry of Foreign Affairs, said Monday that one body had been found by search-and-rescue teams but the person's identity hadn't been confirmed.

-"The environment and the conditions on the ground are not very favorable for search and rescue work and some crew members are still missing, Lu said.
+"The environment and the conditions on the ground are not very favorable for search-and-rescue work and some crew members are still missing, Lu said.

 "We have also dispatched some cleaning vessels to the site to prevent any secondary disaster," he added.